Everything you need to know about our product install, setup steps, configuration and usage of various features

 Search Filter

 You can search patches from the entire patch catalogue based on your search terms.
-Activate search function by clicking the magnifying glass [1].
+Activate search function by clicking the magnifying glass.

-In order to perform a successful search, type in at least three characters to get some results.
+To perform a successful search, type in at least three characters to get some results.
 Search results are then shown in the right list and selecting patches happens like mentioned earlier.
 You can also copy and paste search results to left list as you wish.

 Use case sensitive toggle to define if search results should match the case how you typed it or leave it off to show a much broader results screen.